The 2021 Property Market: A Reflection

-The Covid-19 pandemic triggered what property experts have dubbed a once in a lifetime reassessment of their home among consumers.
+The Covid-19 pandemic triggered what property experts have dubbed a once-in-a-lifetime reassessment of their homes among consumers.

 Successive lockdowns, combined with homeschooling and remote working, caused people to want a property with more space inside and somewhere to relax outside.

 This trend started in the second half of 2020 but really picked up steam in the past year, as homeowners realised the pandemic wasn’t going to be over quickly and flexible working became the norm for many.

 Activity was further stoked by the stamp duty holiday on homes costing up to £500,000 that was in place during the first half of the year.

 These dynamics saw one in every 16 homes change hands in 2021, making it the busiest year for the property market for 14 years.

 Even more homes may have been sold during 2021 if the property market wasn’t suffering from a chronic mismatch between supply and demand.

 In fact, while the number of potential buyers in the market was running at 28% above the five-year average in the final part of the year, the supply of homes for sale was 42% below it, according to property website Zoopla.